 - Like Amboise, Blois lies on the train route between Paris and Nantes.
 Thus, there are frequent trains and TGV to/from the city.
 The trip to Paris takes around 90 minutes.

 - Blois is an ideal base to explore nearby castles, especially the grand Château de Chambord.

-Château de Chambord
+3. Château de Chambord

-If you only have time to visit one castle in the Loire Valley, making it the Château de Chambord.
-Rising up like Mont Saint Michel, but out of an ocean of trees, Châteux de Chambord is by far the most recognisable French castle.
+If you only have time to visit one castle in the Loire Valley, make it the Château de Chambord.
+Rising up like Mont Saint Michel, but out of an ocean of trees, Châteux de Chambord is by far the most recognizable French castle.
 It attracts hundreds of thousands of visitors annually, making it the world’s most visited châteux.
-Started as a hunting lodge for Francis I in 1519, this project quickly grew into the region’s largest and grandest châteaux, with over 400 rooms, 365 fireplaces and more than 80 staircases.
+Started as a hunting lodge for Francis I in 1519, this project quickly grew into the region’s largest and grandest château.

+It comprises over 400 rooms, 365 fireplaces, and more than 80 staircases.
 Blending Renaissance features with traditional French medieval structures, the castle is the finest exemplar for French Renaissance architecture.
 After several setbacks, the gigantic construction was completed 28 years later.
 But at that time, Francis I didn’t show any enthusiasm for his elaborate building.
-He kept residing in his royal apartments in Blois and Amboise and only stayed in Chambord on a very few occasions.
+He kept residing in his royal apartments in Blois and Amboise and only stayed in Chambord on very few occasions.

 - The most convenient way to visit Chambord is by using your own vehicle.